naruarjun/cogrob-website/content/authors/henrik/index.md

 user_groups:
   - Principal Investigator

 summary: "Henrik I. Christensen is the director of Robotics at UC San Diego and the Qualcomm Chancellor’s chair of robot systems.
-Dr. Christensen received his academic training (M.Sc and Ph.D.) from Aalborg University in Denmark.
-He has since then held positions at Aalborg University, University of Pennsylvania, and Georgia Tech before joining UC San Diego.
-Dr. Christensen does research on robotics, computer vision and AI with an emphasis on a systems approach to problems.
-He was also named Boeing Supplier of the Year and received an honorary doctorate (Dr. Techn. h.c.) from Aalborg University 2014.
-Dr. Christensen is the co-founder of multiple companies and serves as an advisor to companies, governments, and organizations across 4 continents."
+HIs main research is on a systems approach to robotics.
+Dr. Christensen is the editor of the US National Robotics Roadmap 2009, 2013, 2016 and 2020.
+He has published about 400 contributions across robotics, computer vision and AI."
 ---